Experience the Pain and Glory of Pedro Almodóvar

 Is Pain and Glory worth watching?

-It’s a beautiful film and has understandably been critically acclaimed on the film festival circuit.
+It’s a beautiful film and has justifiably been critically acclaimed.

 Pain and Glory feels like a particularly personal film for Almodóvar – it’s a story about a filmmaker’s creative struggles in making films.